 When you look at your breast augmentation results for the first time, you probably won’t see what you were expecting.
 Your breasts may seem too high on the chest or may appear larger than you desired.
 Don’t worry.
 It may take a couple of months for your implants to drop or settle and your swelling to subside.

 There won’t be a specific date set for the end of your recovery.
 We’ll clear you for certain activities depending on how quickly your body heals.
-Some light exercises such as tai chi may or walking help the recovery process and ease your body back into motion, while higher-impact workouts should be avoided for longer.
-Many patients return to their full routines after about 8 weeks.
-You can learn more about exercise timelines in this blog post.
+Some light exercises such as tai chi or walking help the recovery process and ease your body back into motion, while higher-impact workouts should be avoided for longer.
+Many patients return to their full routines after about 8 weeks, including exercise.

 My breast augmentation patients would be quick to tell you the positive difference the procedure made in their lives.
 If you want to learn more about boosting your confidence with breast augmentation at our Baltimore practice, please contact us online or call (410) 296-0414 to request a consultation.